duanjunhyq/sequdas/README.md

 - Automated upload and storage of sequence data to a central storage server.
 - Data validation with MD5 checksums for data integrity assurance
 - FASTQC and MultiQC workflows are included to perform QC analysis automatically.
-- Integration with MultiQC for detailed quality control info for each sample
+- A taxonomic report will be generated based on Kraken report
+- Archival information, QC results and taxonomic report can be viewed through a mobile-friendly web interface
 - Pass sequence data along to another remote server via API (IRIDA)